exasol/ai-lab/doc/developer_guide/commands.md

 * `setup-vm-bucket-waf`: Deploy the AWS Codebuild cloudformation stack which contains the WAF Acl configuration for the Cloudfront distribution of the VM Bucket.
 -->
 * `setup-s3-bucket`: Deploy an AWS cloudformation stack with an S3 bucket, requires option `--purpose` (see below).
-* `setup-s3-bucket-waf`: Deploy an AWS cloudformation stack with a Web Application Firefall (WAF ACL) configuration for the Cloudfront distribution of an S3 bucket, requires option `--purpose` (see below).
+* `setup-waf`: Deploy an AWS cloudformation stack with a Web Application Firefall (WAF ACL) configuration for the Cloudfront distribution of an S3 bucket, requires option `--purpose` (see below).

 Option `--purpose` is required for both commands `setup-s3-bucket` and `setup-s3-bucket-waf` to select the purpose of the s3 bucket.
 Supported values are
 * `vm` for virtual machine images of the AI-Lab